nacasfer/datascience_tfm/README.md

 ---
 <a name="clustering"></a>
 ## Clustering
-Several models are avaiables at `predict-py` script.
+Several models are avaiables at `predict.py` script.
 For not using all just coment de non-selected ones in the code.
 Otherwise, all the predictions will be storage on a new folder with the name of the model and the name of the sample.

 ---